 Old Springfield straddles the drainages of two of the Sangamon River’s tributary creeks.
 Rain that falls upon the east side of town generally flows east, toward Sugar Creek (branches of which are still visible near Bergen and Bunn parks).
 The rest of the city stands on the uplands of Spring Creek.
 A branch of this stream decorates, indeed created Oak Ridge Cemetery; to the south, the Town Branch of Spring Creek proved so convenient a natural disposal system that the city was tempted to overdo it, so polluting the stream in the last century that it was declared dead and had to be buried inside a pipe.

-Pioneer settlers 1ike Zimri Enos recalled that old Springfield had not a pond or a marshy place in it, thanks to this efficient natural drainage storrmwater system.
-Unfortunately, the blocking and clogging of these channels turned the soils hereabouts—which to this day hold water rather too well—into mud so persistent and deep that Springfield’s pretensions as a civilized outpost nearly sank beneath it without a trace.
+Pioneer settlers 1ike Zimri Enos recalled that old Springfield had not a pond or a marshy place in it, thanks to this efficient natural stormwater drainage system.
+Unfortunately, the soils hereabouts hold water rather too well, and the blocking and clogging of these drainage channels turned them into mud so persistent and deep that Springfield’s pretensions as a civilized outpost nearly sank beneath it without a trace.

 Today Springfield’s natural drainage system hardly functions at all except at its extremities, where it merely serves as an outlet for the city’s stormwater sewer pipes.
 The new Springfield being built west of Chatham Road is even less favored by nature.
 The terrain thereabouts is quite young geologically and has only an immature natural drainage system.
 Its smooth blanket of glacial debris is as yet unwrinkled by the sort of erosion that cut such picturesque landforms elsewhere in the city.
 Most of that part of the city is drained by the Jacksonville branch of Spring Creek, a creek-ette that emerges on the old prairie uplands west of Wabash and Veterans Parkway, ambles east more or less parallel with Wabash to Chatham Road, then snakes north through Washington Park (where it has been dammed to make a picturesque pond) before turning northwest.